This cheesy mashed potatoes recipe is a darn near-perfect potato comfort food side dish.

 - Over medium-high heat, bring to a boil and cook until tender, around 15 minutes.

-- Drain potatoes and rinse.
+- Drain potatoes.
 Add to a large mixing bowl.

 - Mash potatoes by putting potatoes through a food mill or potato masher (or potato ricer, or strainer, or hand mixer).